 - School year programs that serve the same cohort of children/youth for a school year must apply in the spring cycle

-- Proposals focused on the result “All Fairfield County women and girls reach their full potential” must apply in the spring cycle
+- Proposals focused on the result “All Fairfield County women and girls reach their full potential” must apply in the Fall.

-- Proposals focused on summer learning and summer enrichment programming must apply in the fall cycle with the LOI phase opening September 1st.
+- Proposals focused on summer learning and summer enrichment programming must apply in the fall cycle.

-In addition to aligning with our identified result areas, prospective grantees must meet the following additional eligibility criteria:
+In addition to aligning with our key result areas, prospective grantees must meet the following additional eligibility criteria:

 - We will not consider requests from an organization that has an open competitive grant with the Foundation (meaning you have not submitted a final report).

 - Fairfield County’s Community Foundation will not consider requests to support religious or political causes, or to organizations organized for religious or political purposes.

 - We will consider requests from charitable organizations that are tax exempt under Internal Revenue Code (IRC) Section 501(c)(3) organization and public charities under IRS Section 509 (a).
 Organizations operating under a fiscal sponsor with tax exempt status under IRS Section 501(c)(3) may also be considered.

 - We will only consider requests from organizations located within Fairfield County or that directly benefit residents of Fairfield County.